 As the 1996 National Adult Fiddling Champion and recipient of the Master Artist in Fiddling designation from The Colorado Council on the Arts and The National Endowment for the Arts, I offer the finest in Texas Style Fiddle instruction the old fashioned way, meaning face-to-face in my studio; and a newly fashioned way, meaning, face-to-face online over the internet.
+Once again, for additional information about instruction, click the link.

 Over the years, my family was asked by the Clinton White House to provide the music for the private dinner party of world leaders and their wives at the 1997 Summit of the Eight Conference in Denver, Colorado, and I have performed at locations and occasions such as: the 1998 Baseball All Star Game owners party, the New Mexico State Fair, and my family served as goodwill ambassadors and historical representatives for Central City, Colorado during the summer of 1995.